UnifiedPush/documentation/content/developers/android.md

 val distributors = up.getDistributors(context)
 // select one or show a dialog or whatever val userDistrib = yourFunc(distributors)
-// the below line will crash the app if no distributors are available up.saveDistributor(context, userDistrib) up.registerApp(context)
+// save the distributor
+up.saveDistributor(context, userDistrib)
+// register your app to the distributor up.registerApp(context)
 ```